rg314/pytraction/README.md

 :heavy_check_mark: implement NMT for filtering U, V vectors

-:clock9: train vanilla efficentnet CNN to get cell outline
+:heavy_check_mark: train vanilla efficentnet CNN to get cell outline

-:clock9: end-to-end testing
+:heavy_check_mark: end-to-end testing

+:clock9: create a list of common bugs and raise sort errors out

+:clock9: refactor code and slim down into general use API

 ## Installation
 I've not yet included the reqs so this will be broken and you'll need to install a few libs manually for now